-Sean Everett is a Las Vegas-based REALTOR® and the founder of Everett Academy, an interactive training system that teaches agents the fundamentals of real estate.
+Sean Everett is a Las Vegas-based real estate agent and the founder of Everett Academy, an interactive training system that teaches agents the fundamentals of real estate.

 Early in his career, he was diagnosed with a Chiari malformation—a rare brain condition that began causing the left side of his body to become paralyzed—and he needed to undergo emergency surgery.
 Despite the setback, his business still managed to grow by 20% that year.